1688168/Codes/README.md

 - when you want to group or take subset with members has no diff=k -> group by mod k
 - when you group by mod k -> any members from two diff group the diff cannot be k
 - whether or not you can take a number into subset depends on the diff with prev num -> house robber problem
+- what's the difference btn "(90): subset II" and "(198): House Robber"
+  - no duplicate meaning no difference picking any of the duplicate
+  - two elements cannot have some kind of relationship -> need to consider pick A or pick B -> when making decisions -> DP/Greedy
 - [Failed]: Amazon

 ```yaml